-See E&P MS A-700 to determine if lump sum payments received or anticipated more often than once a year are counted as unearned income in the month received.
+Lump sum payments received or anticipated more often than once a year are counted as unearned income in the month received.

 Child Support arrearages are evaluated as lump sum payments for SNAP.

 539.1 Federal Tax Refunds

 The total amount of a Federal Tax Refund received after December 17, 2010 is disregarded as income and resource in the month received and an additional 11 months for a total of 12 months.